 When your dog has arthritis, the primary mission is to reduce pain and inflammation.
 Doing so will ensure they live a more comfortable life, and you don't have to watch them slowly become less active.

-While veterinarians are quick to prescribe Novox since it's a highly effective non-steroidal anti-inflammatory drug, that doesn't mean some canines won't experience any negative side effects from the medication.
+While veterinarians are quick to give a prescription drug such as Novox since it's a highly effective non-steroidal anti-inflammatory drug, that doesn't mean some canines won't experience any negative side effects from the medication.
 So, what are the options for pets who can't take Rimadyl caplets?

 Here are some effective natural alternatives that can keep your pup nice and healthy, even with osteoarthritis: